slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 A top-down approach analogous to the previous algorithms would in principle consist in the generation of a $K_n$ and the random removal of edges in the graph.
-This involves some extra complexity: while adding edges to a connected graph cannot disconnect it, removing edges from a graph may do so.
-Thus, on each iteration, some algorithmic process should determine if an edge can be deleted or not without violating the connectivity invariant.
+This involves some extra complexity: while adding edges to a random tree preserves the connectivity invariant, removing edges from a graph may not.
+Thus, on each edge-removing iteration, some algorithmic process should determine if an edge can be deleted or not without violating the invariant.

 Thus, an effective procedure goes as follows.
 Given $n$ and a desired number of edges $m$,